aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 The process of creating a custom cloud in Aiven differs depending on the cloud provider to integrate with:

--   To use the AWS cloud provider, create your custom cloud yourself in [Aiven Console](https://console.aiven.io/).
+-   If you want to use the AWS cloud provider, create your custom cloud yourself in [Aiven Console](https://console.aiven.io/).

 :::note[BYOC self-service in Aiven Console]